icfnext/aem-groovy-console/README.md

 2. [Verify](http://localhost:4502/groovyconsole) the installation.

-Additional build profiles may be added in the project's pom.xml to support deployment to non-localhost CQ5 servers.
+Additional build profiles may be added in the project's pom.xml to support deployment to non-localhost CQ5 instances.

 ## Notes